Two Guys and a Girl: Season 4

 In 2001, ABC moved the sitcom from mid-week to Friday and the show's average viewers dropped from 10.2 to 6.7 million.
 Season 4 continues the story arc from the end of Season 3.
 Johnny and Sharon are married, Pete and Marti are now firefighters, and Berg and Irene are sleeping together.
 After Berg gets over being on academic probation, he continues to be Irene's "sex buddy".
-The two start sleeping together secretly, hoping that Pete won't know.
+The two sleep together secretly hoping that Pete won't know.

 Johnny continues to be the superintendent until Sharon makes him an honorary fireman for the day on his birthday.
 Johnny decides that he wants to be a fireman, much to Sharon's dislike.
-Meanwhile, Berg and Irene become a couple and Pete and Marti break up.
+Berg and Irene become a couple and Pete and Marti break up.
 Marti leaves Pete for Ashley's ex, Nomar.
 Sharon feels unfulfilled after leaving her evil corporate job and decides that she wants to be a lawyer.

 When Berg tells Irene that he loves her and she has no reply, Berg goes out and meets someone else.
-Katie, the girl he meets, admits that she's been following him for 8 years.
-The two kiss, and Berg tells Irene.
+Katie, the girl he meets, admits she's been following him for 8 years.
+The two kiss and Berg tells Irene.
 Berg apologizes and Irene breaks up with him for the mailman Roger.
 In the final episode, Berg assumes that Irene may be pregnant and decides that he must win her back.

 Series finale

 The series finale is titled "The Internet Show", and was an episode in which fans of the show voted on the outcome online.
 The episode aired on May 16, 2001.
 It was written by Donald Beck and Vince Calandra and directed by Michael Lembeck.
 In the episode, Sharon thinks she may be pregnant and Ashley realizes she could be too.
 Ashley goes into denial, despite showing symptoms, but agrees to take a pregnancy test with Sharon.
 When Berg finds out from a news report that a glow-in-the-dark condom he used was defective he thinks Irene could be pregnant.
 Not wanting to worry her, he tries to get a urine sample from her without telling her.
 Pete is still annoyed at Ashley for giving up on their relationship to go to Stanford.

 Four different endings were filmed for viewers to decide whether one of the three central female characters (Sharon, Ashley, or Irene) should become pregnant or whether none should be.
-The plan was to have the pregnant one (which ultimately ended up being Ashley) give birth at the end of the proposed fifth season.
+The plan was to have the pregnant one—which ultimately ended up being Ashley—give birth at the end of the proposed fifth season.
 However, a fifth season of the show never materialized; by the time the fourth-season finale aired in May 2001, the show had been cancelled due to low ratings.